NxanIT/Departure-monitor-for-Vienna-s-public-transit/README.md

 - micropython-ssd1322, a repository from rdagger providing a micropython driver for OLED-displays using the SSD1322 chip
 - An Arduiono Nano ESP32
 - Two monochrome (yellow) [OLED-displays](https://www.mouser.at/ProductDetail/763-3.12-25664UCY2) with a SSD1322 driver IC and a resolution of 265x64 px
+>[!Warning]
+>This project is not finished yet.
+Files that need to be changed and tested:
+> - [ ] main.py - main file
+> - [ ] DataConversions.py - converts json-data to array of departures
+> - [ ] Monitors.py - displays departures

 >[!Note]
 >The code updated to this repository is not the final version.
 I will update the code as soon as possible to resolve any bugs.
 ## About this project: